A quantitative analysis of semantic information in deep representations of text and images: Results

-To test whether joint text-image training facilitates cross-modal alignment, we also include in Fig.~\ref{fig:image-image}\,b) the ViT-L/14 visual encoder ($\approx$303M parameters) of the multimodal CLIP system~\citep{radford2021learning}, paired with its autoregressive text encoder ($\approx$123M parameters).
-Note that both CLIP encoders are orders of magnitude smaller than DeepSeek-V3 (671B parameters), while DinoV2-large ($\approx$300M parameters) is comparable in size to the CLIP visual encoder.
-The CLIP pair reaches a minimum Information Imbalance of $\approx 0.30$, noticeably higher than the DeepSeek-V3$\,\to\,$DinoV2 value of $\approx 0.20$.
-Remarkably, two independently trained models (DeepSeek-V3 and DinoV2) thus achieve stronger cross-modal alignment than a pair explicitly trained to align image and text representations, suggesting that explicit multimodal training is neither necessary nor sufficient to maximize cross-modal predictability; model scale may be the dominant factor.
 Two further differences stand out.
 First, multimodal training produces more uniform alignment across layers: the CLIP curves remain flatter than those of the non-aligned pairs, indicating that contrastive training encourages cross-modal predictability throughout the network rather than concentrating it in a narrow depth range.
 Second, the CLIP pair exhibits a more symmetric Information Imbalance between the two directions than the DeepSeek-V3/vision transformer pairs, which may reflect the explicit CLIP alignment objective.
 That two very different cross-modal comparisons, namely (i) a large independently trained LLM--ViT pair and (ii) a much smaller jointly trained pair, both reach minimum Information Imbalance values in the range $0.2$--$0.3$ raises the intriguing question of whether this threshold approaches an intrinsic ceiling in text-image alignment.
 We leave the exploration of this question to future work.